Frequently Asked Questions

 Russell Collins is the sole founder, CEO and technology developer for the Himalayan Rocket Stove.
 He is coordinating the project from India and Australia with the support of a media and events organizer based in Mumbai, a production manager on site at the factory in Baddi, as well as distribution partners throughout the Himalayas.

-There are also Sales and Marketing Managers in both J&K and HP.
+There are Sales and Marketing Managers in both J&K and HP.
 As the production capacity grows, so does the team.
-The rest of the work at this stage is outsourced to the manufacturing partner, who has a factory with dozens of workers.
+The rest of the work at this stage is outsourced to a manufacturing partner, who has a factory with dozens of workers.
 The current team line up can be seen on the Team Page Here.

 What is the projected sales target for 2017?